 These Healthy Paleo Buckeyes are naturally sweetened and are gluten free and dairy free.
 A classic treat, made over to be healthier and still just as delicious!

 These are a treat I have always loved.
 Growing up, we had some family friends that made us a tin of goodies at Christmas time and there were always some buckeyes in there.
 They were always the first treat to go and most loved.
 I didn't realize then how easy they are to make, but I like these ones even more because they are healthier.

-I do have to admit that my least favorite thing about making these is dipping them in chocolate.
-It’s a mess and tedious which is why I also made bars.
+I do have to admit that my least favorite thing about making these is dipping each one in chocolate.
+It's a mess and tedious which is why I also made bars.
 They are much easier and just as delicious!
 Instructions for both will be below.
 I made them with both cashew and almond butter, but thought the cashew butter had a smoother texture that was closer to peanut butter.
 You can use either one though.

 These are the perfect sweet treat for Christmas- or anytime!
 If you love the original than you will love these!

 I know you will love these healthy paleo buckeyes are here are some more holiday treats to make:

 Healthy Paleo Buckeyes

 - In a medium bowl, combine cashew butter, honey, ghee, almond flour, and salt.
 Stir well and place in the fridge for 30 minutes to chill.